 Update: After the May 2018 volcano activity, Thruston lava tube is closed.
 Please visit this link to get latest updates from the park.

 Makalawena beach (~2.2 miles round-trip)

-A local secret, Makalawena beach is off the beaten path and a mile hike from another stunning white sand beach.
+A local secret (not any more), Makalawena beach is off the beaten path and a mile hike from another stunning white sand beach.
 Makalawena beach is part of Kekaha Kai state park, formerly known as Kona Coast state park and lies to the north of the town Kailua-Kona.
 This state park includes three beaches – Mahaiʻula Beach, Makalawena Beach, and Maniniʻowali Bay (Kua Bay).
 And let me tell you, all these three beaches are absolutely beautiful.
 However, Kekaha Kai state park is undeveloped and not very easy to get to.
 Part of the road to the park is unpaved, but it is still ok for a 2WD (that’s what we drove).

 There are trails from the north as well as the south to reach Makalawena beach.
 We drove Highway 19 north of Kona International Airport and took the trail from the south to get to this white sand beach.
 Between mile markers 90 and 91 there is a dirt road that leads to Mahai’ula Bay.
 At the end of the dirt road is a parking lot with portable toilets and picnic tables.
 If you need to answer nature’s call, this is the place.
 There are no restrooms at Makalawena beach.